rylanharper/BELRAD/README.md

 ## 📫 Klaviyo

 Create a Klaviyo account and select the option to connect to your Shopify storefront.
-Once this is done, navigate to `List & Segments → Newsletter → Settings` and place the List ID code in the `Newsletter Settings` of your footer settings within the Sanity studio.
+Once this is done, navigate to `List & Segments → Newsletter → Settings` and place the List ID code in the `Newsletter Settings` (located in `Footer Settings`) within the Sanity studio.

 ## ⚡️ Installation